Birds

 Bird photos were usually made with a 70-210 mm tele-zoom lens with a starting blend of 4.0.
 Only very few photos were obtained with a 28-70 mm zoom lens with a macro setting.
 Both zoom lenses have 55 mm objective lenses (standard, non-professional equipment).

-On 19 December 2005 we made the switch to digital photography.
-Since then we are using a Sony DSC-H1, with a 32-400 mm equivalent zoom (up to 12x magnification) and 2500x2000 image pixels.
+On 19 December 2005 we made the switch to digital photography. using a Sony DSC-H1, with a 32-400 mm equivalent zoom (up to 12x magnification) and 2500x2000 image pixels.

 In December 2007 the DSC-H1 was replaced by a DSC-H9, now with a 32-500 mm zoom (up to 15x magnification) and about 3250x2450 pixels.